ibm-cloud-docs/containers/app-plan.md

 ![Stages of high availability for an app](images/cs_app_ha_roadmap-mz.png){: caption="Figure 1.
 Stages of high availability for an app" caption-side="bottom"}

-1. A deployment with n+2 pods that are managed by a replica set in a single node in a single zone cluster.
+1. A deployment with n+2 pods that are managed by a replica set on a single node.
 2. A deployment with n+2 pods that are managed by a replica set and spread across multiple nodes (anti-affinity) in a single zone cluster.
 3. A deployment with n+2 pods that are managed by a replica set and spread across multiple nodes (anti-affinity) in a multizone cluster across zones.